nyutiz/nwtzlang/README.md

 Written in Rust, this new interpreted language aims to provide **seamless importation from other programming languages such as Python, Java, or C libraries, making it a multi-purpose utility language.
 For machine learning, commutation etc.**

+(Honestly I publish it just to use it in another project which is (for now) private)

 ## Goals & Planned Features